Sparkling saddle loops of vector fields on surfaces: Proof of Theorem

-Let us also fix a small $C^\infty$-neighborhood~$\F$ of the family~$V$ such that all families in $\F$ are strongly equivalent to each other and contain only vector fields of class~$\N$.
-Then bifurcation diagrams of these families are also equivalent: for every such family a parameter value is not in the bifurcation diagram if and only if the corresponding vector field is Morse-Smale, and the homeomorphism that realizes the strong equivalence of two families takes Morse-Smale fields to Morse-Smale ones.\footnote{It is easy to construct examples of strongly equivalent families with non-equivalent bifurcation diagrams.
-E.g., imagine a family with a hyperbolic cycle and an equivalent family with a corresponding cycle that is not hyperbolic for some isolated parameter value.
-So, bifurcation diagram is not an invariant of topological classification of families, but it is an invariant if we consider only families that do not contain vector fields that are not structurally stable, but are orbitally topologically equivalent to structurally stable fields.
+Consider a neighborhood~$\F$ of the family~$V$ in the space of $C^1$-families of $C^\infty$-smooth vector fields.
+Let the neighborhood $\F$ be so small that all families in~$\F$ are strongly equivalent to each other and contain only vector fields of class~$\N$.
+Then the bifurcation diagrams of these families are also equivalent to each other: for every such family a parameter value is not in the bifurcation diagram if and only if the corresponding vector field is Morse-Smale, and the homeomorphism that realizes the strong equivalence of two families takes Morse-Smale fields to Morse-Smale ones.\footnote{With our definition of bifurcation diagrams, it is easy to construct examples of strongly equivalent families with non-equivalent bifurcation diagrams.
+E.g., imagine a family with a hyperbolic cycle and an equivalent family with a corresponding cycle that is not hyperbolic for some isolated parameter value: this value will be in the diagram for the second family.
+So, bifurcation diagram is not an invariant of topological classification of families.
+It becomes an invariant if we consider only families that do not contain vector fields that are not structurally stable, but are orbitally topologically equivalent to structurally stable ones.
 Had we defined bifurcation diagram as the set of parameter values that do not have a neighborhood where all corresponding fields are equivalent, it would automatically be an invariant.
-However, we prefer our bifurcation diagrams reflect the lack of structural stability rather than indicate that the bifurcation is truly observed in the family.}
+However, we prefer our bifurcation diagrams to reflect the lack of structural stability rather than to indicate that the bifurcation is truly observed in the family.}

-Let us look at the bifurcation diagram of the family~$V$.
+Let us look at the bifurcation diagram~$\Bif(V)$ of the family~$V$.
 Consider the corresponding family~$F = \{f_\t\}$ of Poincar{\'e} maps and the function~$r(\t) = \rho(f_\t)$.
 By Theorem~\ref{thm:BPM}, if $r(\t)$ is irrational, the corresponding vector field is not Morse-Smale, which yields that $A = \{\t\colon r(\t)\notin\QQ/\ZZ\} \subset \Bif(V)$.
-Furthermore, the family~$F$ is monotonous in~$\t$; therefore~$r$ is non-decreasing and, moreover, it is strictly increasing at points where it has irrational values, see~\cite[Prop, 11.1.8-9]{KH}, so a fixed irrational value is assumed at isolated points.
-Since $\t \in [0, 1]$ and condition $f_\t = f_0 + \t$ holds, any irrational value is assumed at exactly one point.
+Furthermore, the family~$F$ is monotonic in~$\t$; therefore~$r$ is non-decreasing and, moreover, it is strictly increasing at points where it has irrational values, see~\cite[Prop.
+11.1.8-9]{KH}, so a fixed irrational value is attained at isolated points.
+Since $\t \in [0, 1]$ and condition $f_\t = f_0 + \t$ holds, any irrational value is attained at exactly one point.